wdong5/SE-FI/README.md

 SE-FI
 ====

-**NOTE: We're in the process of updating LLFI to use the latest LLVM version, and also support Machine Learning (ML) operations.
-Please see LLTFI (https://github.com/DependableSystemsLab/LLTFI) for further details.
-From now on, LLFI development will be restricted to bug fixes and security updates, and any new features will be added only to LLTFI.
-However, LLTFI doesn't yet support software failure modes.**
+**NOTE: We're in the process of updating SE-FI to use the latest LLVM version, and also support Machine Learning (ML) operations.

-LLFI is an LLVM based fault injection tool, that injects faults into the LLVM IR of the application source code.
+SE-FI is an LLVM based fault injection tool, that injects faults into the LLVM IR of the application source code.
 The faults can be injected into specific program points, and the effect can be easily tracked back to the source code.
-LLFI is typically used to map fault characteristics back to source code, and hence understand source level or program characteristics for various kinds of fault outcomes.
-Detailed documentation about LLFI can be found at: https://github.com/DependableSystemsLab/LLFI/wiki
+SE-FI is typically used to map fault characteristics back to source code, and hence understand source level or program characteristics for various kinds of fault outcomes to simulate the error characteristics of ML surrogates.

-Please join the following Google Groups for asking questions about LLFI that are not answered in the documentation: llfi-development@googlegroups.com
+Please join the following Groups for asking questions about SE-FI that are not answered in the documentation: dwq.hnu@gmail.com

 Auto-Installer
 --------------
-This is the recommended method for building the LLFI.
-If you wish to build the LLFI via the auto-installer, you *do not need* to clone the LLFI git repository.
+This is the recommended method for building the SE-FI.
+If you wish to build the SE-FI via the auto-installer, you *do not need* to clone the SE-FI git repository.
 Simply download the installer script by itself, and it will fetch the latest version of the git repository for you.
-The LLFI auto-installer takes the form of a single python script (installer/installLLFI.py).
-To run the script, simply copy it into the directory where you would like to build the LLFI and, from the command line, run `python3 InstallLLFI.py`.
+The SE-FI auto-installer takes the form of a single python script (installer/installLLFI.py).
+To run the script, simply copy it into the directory where you would like to build the SE-FI and, from the command line, run `python3 InstallLLFI.py`.

 Dependencies:
   1. 64 Bit Machine